deriv-com/SmartCharts/README.md

 topWidgets | Render function for top widgets.
-Refer to [Customising Components](#customising-components). theme | Sets the chart theme. themes are (`dark\|light`), and default is `light`. symbol | Sets the current active symbol.
+Refer to [Customising Components](#customising-components). theme | Sets the chart theme. themes are (`dark\|light`), and default is `light`. symbol | Sets the current active symbol. isMobile | Switch between mobile or desktop view.
+Defaults to `true`.

 ### Customising Components